-Complexity of tasks/environment refers to the multiple requirements of patient or environment.
+Complexity of tasks/environment: refers to the multiple requirements of patient or environment.
 The complexity of the environment can be altered by controlling the number and types of elements to be considered in the performance, including patients, equipment, issues, etc.

-Efficiency of performance refers to the ability to perform in a cost-effective and timely manner.
+Efficiency of performance: refers to the ability to perform in a cost-effective and timely manner.
 Efficiency is expected to improve from a high expenditure of time and effort to economical and timely.

 Red Flag Item: A flag to the right of a performance criterion indicates a "red-flag" item.
-The five "red flag" items (numbered 1,2,3,5,7) are considered foundational elements in clinical practice.
-Difficulty with a performance criterion that is a red-flag item warrants immediate attention and a telephone call to the ACCE.
-The ACCE will initiate a remediation process to help the student achieve success in these red flag criteria during their clinical education experience.
-A student will be deemed as a clinical failure and dismissed from the program if they are unable to pass the red flag criteria at the end of the clinical experience despite undergoing remediation.
+The five "red flag" items (numbered 1,2,3,5, and 7) are considered foundational elements in clinical practice.
+Difficulty with a performance criterion that is a red-flag item warrants immediate attention and a telephone call to the ACCE, and may include remediation and/or dismissal from the clinical experience.